The latest on searching for colleges, taking a gap year, paying for college and navigating academic probation.

 Managing academic probation Vicki Nelson of College Parent Central explains what it means when a college places your student on academic probation and how parents can help their child get back on track.

-Share articles you’ve found helpful in the comments section below.
+Share your thoughts on these articles, and others you’ve found helpful, in the comments section below.